-The Importance of Mentorship Is More Important Than Ever
+Mentorship in Engineering Teams Is More Important Than Ever

-In order to have a high-functioning engineering team, you’d ideally have a mix of experience levels with your intermediate and senior talent shepherding the more beginning talent in your organization.
+In order to have a high-functioning engineering team, you ideally have a mix of experience levels with your intermediate and senior talent shepherding the more beginning talent in your organization.
 Many companies have pursued internal reskilling and upskilling programs to help meet the changing talent demands of engineering organizations.
 Engineers making this transition may be seasoned professionals, but they lack experience in the new technical domain.
 All of this places more demands upon the existing team and especially the intermediate to senior developers.

 Purposeful Growth is Vital

 Teams that expand too rapidly and without a mentorship or other plan for how they are going to mentor and grow their beginning developers, often start to experience problems like:

 Burnout by project leads and top performers: having only a few intermediate to senior programmers means that the ones you do have are going to be overextended, overburdened, and unhappy.